Tips for Teaching Children About The Importance Of Tongue Cleaning

 How To Clean

-Kids should brush their tongue vigorously each day with a cleaning tool, such as a tongue brush or scraper.
+Kids should brush their tongues vigorously each day with a cleaning tool, such as a tongue brush or scraper.
 The process of keeping a tongue clean includes the following:

 - With a tongue brush: Brush actively and as far back on the tongue as possible, pressing down firmly.
 Rinse thoroughly, then clean the brush with hot water and store it upright, so moisture drains away.